-Cecilia has 20 years of experience from board positions in listed companies and from operational positions in the insurance, bank, care and healthcare sectors, inter alia as CFO and CEO of Skandia Link.
-Head of Skandia Sverige, CFO of Carema Vård & Omsorg AB and Ambea AB, CEO of Carema Vård & Omsorg AB and deputy CEO of Ambea AB.
+Cecilia has 20 years of experience from board positions in listed companies and from operational positions in the insurance, bank, care and healthcare sectors, inter alia as CFO and CEO of Skandia Link, Head of Skandia Sverige, CFO of Carema Vård & Omsorg AB and Ambea AB, CEO of Carema Vård & Omsorg AB and deputy CEO of Ambea AB.

-Education: Cecilia holds a Bachelor in Business and Economics from Stockholm University.
+Education: Cecilia holds a Bachelor in Economics from Stockholm University.

-Board committees: Chairman of the Audit Committee.
+Board committees: Chairman of the Audit Committee

-Holdings in Oncopeptides: 11.800 shares and 13,142 share awards.
+11.800 shares and 13.142 share awards.